Where to Watch Anime Legally in 2026: Every Platform Compared

 - Solo Leveling Season 2 (Crunchyroll) — The Korean manhwa adaptation exceeded 100 million views in its first season.

-- Frieren: Beyond Journey's End Season 2 (Crunchyroll) — The contemplative fantasy earned universal critical acclaim in its debut.
+- Frieren: Beyond Journey's End Season 2 (Crunchyroll) — The fantasy series earned wide critical praise in its debut.

-- Spy x Family Season 3 (Crunchyroll) — The Forger family remains anime's most beloved ensemble.
+- Spy x Family Season 3 (Crunchyroll) — The Forger family remains a fan favorite.

 Additional standouts include Demon Slayer: Infinity Castle (theatrical/Crunchyroll), My Hero Academia: Final Season (Crunchyroll), Kaiju No. 8 Season 2 (Crunchyroll), Blue Lock Season 3 (Crunchyroll), Oshi no Ko Season 3 (HIDIVE), Cyberpunk: Edgerunners Season 2 (Netflix), and Pluto Season 2 (Netflix).